Discussion Topics

-Educate Yourself About the Financial Aid Options
+Educate Yourself About the Financial Aid for College Options

 You should know what you are about to get into and how to best plan what is likely to be one of your life's largest purchases.
 Let's set the record straight up front.
 There is no panacea for everyone to ensure they will not have to pay for their college educations.